ritchieking/d3-book/Chapter 2/README.md

 ##More Information

 The file in this directory is a Microsoft Excel file.
-Clicking on the link above will TK TK.
-If you don't have Microsoft Excel (and don't want to purchase it), you can download the free productivity software suite, [Open Office](https://www.openoffice.org/).
+You can dowload it by [clicking here](https://github.com/ritchieking/d3-book/blob/master/Chapter%202/WPP2012_POP_F01_1_TOTAL_POPULATION_BOTH_SEXES.XLS?raw=true).
+If you don't have Microsoft Excel (and don't want to purchase it), you can open and manipulate the file using the free productivity software suite, [Open Office](https://www.openoffice.org/).